-Whether you are just starting out or your piano learning days are far behind you, you may have often wondered how the modern piano came to be.
-And you may be surprised to learn that although the modern piano is over 300 years old, its look and design has remained largely unchanged over the years.
+Whether you are just starting out or are a more experienced pianist, you may have wondered about the evolution and history of the piano.
+You might be surprised to learn that although the modern piano is over 300 years old, its look and design has remained largely unchanged over the years.

 The piano is an amazing stringed instrument that uses percussion to create a full, resonating sound.
 Italian harpsichord maker Bartolomeo di Francesco Cristofori (1655-1731) invented the first piano around the year 1700.
 Without him, you’d likely be considering either harpsichord or organ lessons instead of dreaming of learning to play the piano.

 Cristofori’s first piano was actually called a “pianoforte,” and borrowed quite a bit of its look and design from the harpsichord — which makes sense, since he was a harpsichord maker.
 Over the years, the designers learned to utilize better materials, but the basic inner workings have stayed pretty much the same.

 The Piano’s Older Cousin – The Harpsichord

 The harpsichord is visually similar to the piano.
 They are both string instruments with wooden cases, but the harpsichord has two or more sets of strings inside the case, and two keyboards.